Risk Management

 Yamaha Motor's primary operations are concentrated in Shizuoka Prefecture, and could be affected if a major earthquake were to occur in the Nankai Trough.

 To prepare for disasters, we have taken steps such as earthquake-proofing our buildings and facilities based on damage predictions from government bodies in order to prevent and mitigate disasters.
 We are prepared to respond to tsunamis and have stockpiled food, water and other necessities and prepared emergency means of communication.
-We regularly conduct company-wide disaster drills (including night drills for some departments) including nearby Group companies, and also conduct periodic drills in safety confirmation.
+We regularly conduct company-wide disaster drills including nearby Group companies (including night drills for some departments), conduct periodic drills in safety confirmation and also hold initial response drills for individual locations.
 In addition to all this, we have formulated a BCP that seeks to ensure business continuity while prioritizing the lives and safety of our employees.

-We implement continuous and comprehensive measures for both tangible and intangible aspects, including identifying and formulating countermeasures to bottlenecks to recovery, clarifying recovery procedures, selecting response personnel in advance and building a structure for gathering information from the supply chain.
+We have selected our priority businesses, and we implement continuous and comprehensive measures for both tangible and intangible aspects, including identifying and formulating countermeasures to bottlenecks to recovery, clarifying recovery procedures, selecting response personnel in advance and establishing a system for gathering information from the supply chain.

-In addition to the basic defensive measures already in place, such as monthly vulnerability analysis that includes anti-malware measures, the Group has a Security Operation Center (SOC) that monitors for irregularities to enable early detection and response and a Computer Security Incident Response Team (CSIRT) that responds to incidents to prepare for contingencies.
+Specifically, in addition to the basic defensive measures already in place, such as anti-malware and anti-vulnerability measures, the Group has a Security Operation Center (SOC) that monitors for irregularities and a Computer Security Incident Response Team (CSIRT) that responds to incidents to prepare for contingencies.
 The Group also provides training to increase employees' cybersecurity literacy, conducts assessments to ascertain the situation at each Group company and develop improvement plans, and makes other ongoing efforts to reduce cyber risks.

 - Cybersecurity Policy[PDF]

-In relation to information management, each year, we also monitor the status of the handling of information among Group companies.
+In the same year, we revised the Yamaha Motor Group Privacy Policy to state compliance with the laws and regulations regarding personal information protection in each country.
+In relation to overall information management (including the protection of personal information), each year, we also monitor the status of the handling of information among Group companies.
 Recommendations are made based on the results.
 At the same time, we execute group training, e-learning, and other educational and awareness-building activities to thoroughly ensure the appropriate handling of information.